Sustainable Web Design: Disabling Blog Comments for Faster Page Speed

 To investigate what might be contributing to our site loading slowly, we used the P3 Plugin Performance Profiler.
 P3 analyzes how plugins impact the speed of a WordPress site.
 Our report revealed some interesting information.
 At the time we were using the LiveFyre Realtime Comments plugin.
 The problem was that the plugin loaded all of the scripts and styles that it needed to run every time a page loaded regardless of whether that page had comments enabled.

-After some discussion, we decided to not only disable the plugin, but to turn of all comments site-wide.
+After some discussion, we decided to not only disable the plugin, but to turn off all comments site-wide.

 Disabling blog comments for sustainability

 By disabling blog comments and uninstalling the Livefyre plugin, we decreased the number of HTTP requests and database calls each page makes when it loads.
-This makes for a leaner, faster website, with the added benefit of decreasing the energy our website consumes as visitors consume content.
-This reduces our website’s carbon footprint, which helps save polar bears.
+This makes for a leaner, faster website, with the added benefit of decreasing the energy our website uses as visitors review content.
+This reduces our website’s carbon footprint, which helps reduce the internet’s environmental impact.
 Everyone wins!
-Right?

 Disabling blog comments for user experience and content strategy